 Wine rated (2024 guide) 95-97/100

-Darker notes of redcurrant, blackcurrant, sappy flowers, violets and peppery bouquet garni emerge from Cornas Les Vieilles Vignes 2022, another powerful, full-bodied Cornas with an excellent mid-palate, ripe, well-built tannins and an excellent finish.
-At this stage, it's more like Vieilles Fontaines, except a little richer.
+Darker notes of redcurrant, blackcurrant, sappy flowers, violet, and peppery bouquet garni emerge from the Cornas Les Vieilles Vignes 2022, another powerful and full-bodied Cornas with excellent mid-palate, ripe and well-structured tannins, and an excellent finish.
+At this stage, it is more similar to Vieilles Fontaines, except that it is a little richer.